Welcome to today's edition of the Rush 24-7 podcast.

 The people voting are the country class.

-And the greatest statement that could be made is if 100 seats go Republican, and then let these elites try to tell us that that means compromise with the Democrats.
+And the greatest statement that could be made is if 100 seats go Republican and then let these elites try to tell us that that means compromise with the Democrats.

-Even though the uh the 33% of Washington elites uh believe Tea Party candidates have been the most negative, even though it is obviously not true.
+Even though the 33% of Washington elites believe Tea Party candidates have been the most negative, even though it is obviously not true, as I say, you could make the case that it should be.

 Which party has the most to be negative about?

-The ruling elite in both parties like things pretty much the way they are.
+The ruling elite in both parties like things pretty much the way they are because they're in power and they'll have momentary trades of power.

-Uh elite Democrat X and his buddies will run the show for four years.
+Elite Democrat X and his buddies will run the show for four years.

-Elite uh Republican X or Y will run the show for the next four, and they'll go back and forth and they'll deal with the same lobbyists and the same special interests, and they will continue to spread the wealth among each other.
+They'll go back and forth and they'll deal with the same lobbyists and the same special interests.

-So I I I know you're angry about it.
+So I know you're angry about it.

 I'm seeing my email.